Ayana-Inria/FCN-FFNET_RS-semantic-segmentation/README.md

 ### Data

-Our example models are trained on the [ISPRS Vaihingen dataset](http://www2.isprs.org/commissions/comm3/wg4/2d-sem-label-vaihingen.html) and [ISPRS Potsdam dataset](http://www2.isprs.org/potsdam-2d-semantic-labeling.html).
-We use the IRRG tiles (8bit format)
+The model is trained on the [ISPRS Vaihingen dataset](http://www2.isprs.org/commissions/comm3/wg4/2d-sem-label-vaihingen.html) and [ISPRS Potsdam dataset](http://www2.isprs.org/potsdam-2d-semantic-labeling.html).
+The two datasets consist of VHR optical images (spatial resolutions of 9 and 5cm, respectively), we used the IRRG channels.
+They can be downloaded on [Kaggle](https://www.kaggle.com/datasets/bkfateam/potsdamvaihingen) and should be inserted in the folder `/input`.

 ### How to run the code